-It is what every business owner dreams of: an easy life.
-Stresses and strains on the mind of a business owner can be ever-present, but it does not have to be the case.
-From more expensive strategies like hiring additional staff to cost-effective, mental based changes such as increased collaborative working, solutions are present.
+It is what every business owner dreams of an easy life.
+Stresses and strains on the mind of a business owner can be ever-present, but this does not have to be the case.
+From more expensive strategies like hiring additional staff to cost-effective, mental-based changes such as increased collaborative working, solutions are present.

 These five tips will help you relax within your business system, taking a step back occasionally and affording yourself more time with your family or for recreational activities.

 Delegation is paramount to efficient business across all levels of management.
 A side effect that may sometimes be overlooked, however, is that it allows you to relax slightly more.
-One of the issues of management and business ownership is the natural feeling to want to do everything yourself, to take the responsibility of the business upon your own shoulders.
+One of the issues of management and business ownership is the natural feeling of wanting to do everything yourself, to take the responsibility of the business upon your own shoulders.

 With effective delegation, you can end this bad habit and allow your employees to do what they do best: their jobs.